 Remember that the socks should be slightly wet when you take them out of the microwave.

-You know that the microwave heats food (and socks) unevenly, so if you want to take them out absolutely dry, be ready to say farewells or wear clothes which are deformed in some places.
+You know that the microwave heats food (and socks) unevenly, so if you want to take them out absolutely dry, be ready to say farewells or wear clothes that are deformed in some places.